Akotliar/e2e-sandbox/README.md

 Practice automation testing techniques and features.
 \
 \
 :warning: **Important Note**: The information provided here is for educational purposes only.
-Examples may become outdate overtime.
+Examples may become outdated overtime.

 # Exercise Details